 A book club podcast by Waste Division art collective, in which some friends discuss a book they read every month or so.
 Actual reading not required, though recommended.

-In our next episode we will be discussing Dune by Frank Herbert.
+In our next episode we will be discussing part two of Dune by Frank Herbert.
 Read along and tune in!

 Episode 8: Frankenstein by Mary Shelley

 It was one fateful summer night in the year of 1816 that young Mary Wollstonecraft Godwin found herself near Lake Geneva in the company of fellow romantic authors Lord Byron and her future husband Percy Shelley.
 Due to the unpleasant nature of that year’s summer, they were confined to Byron’s villa for much of their time there, reading German ghost stories and exciting their imaginations.
 This led to Lord Byron’s suggestion that they each write their own ghost story.
 And, from this, a monster was created.

 Mary Shelley’s Frankenstein is a classic horror tale that follows the exploits of one Victor Frankenstein, a noble young gentleman from Geneva, Switzerland.
 At the ripe age of seventeen Victor must simultaneously cope with losing his mother to scarlet fever and leaving the nest to journey off to study at a neighboring university.
 In his turmoil, Victor becomes obsessed with natural philosophy, alchemy, and other practices not seen as acceptable in the academic world.
 Isolated in his makeshift workshop, he finds a way to reanimate a body he assembles from pieces of various types of corpses, human and animal alike.
 On the night his creation comes to life, he flees the scene in a panic, and the monster is left to fend for itself.
 Victor tries to overlook fears of what the monster may do unsupervised, but eventually his greatest fear is realized when months later he and his family are confronted by the monster, now armed with the knowledge of its creator’s misdoings.